Sieep-Coding/Sieep-Coding/README.md

 # 👋 Hi!
 I'm Nick Stambaugh

-I have over 4 YoE as an analyst/developer with a BS in Economics & Philosophy from Grand Valley State University.
+I've spent 4+ years as an analyst/developer with a BS in Economics & Philosophy from Grand Valley State University.

 I've built solutions spanning industries such as manufacturing, healthcare, and economic development.